MicrosoftDocs/architecture-center/docs/virtual-machines/baseline-content.md

 - Processors architecture.
 - Operating system (OS) image size.

-For instance, if you're migrating a workload from an on-premises environment that uses Intel processor machines, choose VM SKUs that support Intel processors.
+For instance, if you're migrating a workload from an on-premises environment that requires Intel processor machines, choose VM SKUs that support Intel processors.

 For information about the supported VM SKUs, see [Sizes for virtual machines in Azure](/azure/virtual-machines/sizes).